Alpha Bâ

 Alpha Bâ (born 28 May 1989) is a Senegalese football player, who most recently played for ASC Diaraf in the Senegal Premier League.

 Career

 Alpha Bâ began his career with US Ouakam.
 He got a contract with K.A.A.
-Gent in Belgium in the winter 2010/11.
+Gent in Belgium in the winter of 2010/11.

 On 20 August 2014 he signed a contract with HB Køge in the Danish 1st Division.